PinaxX/Text-Sentiment-Analysis/README.md

 Testing accuracy and F1-score are printed, which are perfectly fine :D
 F1-score for each class is printed.
-The overal goal which was making sure the model can learn minority classes almost as well as the majority classes, is achieved!
+As you can see in the cofusion matrix, the overal goal which was making sure the model can learn minority classes almost as well as the majority classes, is achieved!

 **6- RestApi:**
 File: Flask-Main.py